UNDERSTANDING POWER OF ATTORNEY (PoA)

 Nothing here is legal advice.

-Everything you share stays private.
+Everything you share stays private unless you say otherwise.